tingold/pgdog/docs/docs/features/plugins/rust.md

 }
 ```

-Both `read_any` and `write_any` are typically used in a single shard configuration and tell pgDog
+Both `read_any` and `write_any` are typically used in a single shard configuration and tell PgDog
-that the shard number is not important. pgDog will send the query to the first shard in the configuration.
+that the shard number is not important.
+PgDog will send the query to the first shard in the configuration.

 ### Return the output